axcheron/axcheron.github.io/_htb/01_writeup_forest.md

 ## Scan with Nmap

 Let's start with a classic service scan with [Nmap](https://nmap.org/).
 Note the **-sV** switch which enables *version detection* and allows Nmap to check its internal database to try to determine the service protocol, application name and version number.

+**Note:** Always allow a few minutes after the start of an HTB box to make sure that all the services are properly running.
+If you scan the machine right away, you may miss some ports that should be open.
+{: .notice--info}

 ```bash
 $ nmap -sV 10.129.95.210